 After our visit of the Hospital of St Cross, we continue via Amesbury to Bath, where we will be based for the next four nights.
+Our arrival coincides with the Jane Austen Festival celebrating all things Austen in the beautiful city of Bath.
 (Overnight Bath) B